PaulFischerlaender/ClackHub/README.md

 Finding Vendors in your area can be sometimes difficult, especially for newbies.
 KeebLink therefore lists a majority\
 of vendors for different regions so you can choose the right vendor without having to deal with possible customs problems\
 or long delivery times.

+### `Known issues and bugs`

+ - When pressing "show all" in selection, the selected items don't reset
+ - Submit Button doesn't work
+ - Outdated database
+ - Some items can overflow

+ Last edited on 31.10.2022